-Baby and adult: Sometimes difficult, but goes well if the adult is tolerant.
+Baby and adult: Sometimes challenging, but goes well if the adult is tolerant.

 Size does not make a difference in whether the rabbits will bond or not, but age is a consideration.
-An older rabbit would be much happier with a companion closer in age rather than a young one that is full of energy and vice versa.
+An older rabbit (4+) could be happier with a companion closer in age rather than a young one that is full of energy and vice versa.

 Step #3: Neuter / Spay

-Before attempting an introduction, the rabbits should be spayed or neutered.
-A full two weeks after the surgery and before the introduction should be allowed to ensure proper healing and time for hormones to balance.
+Before attempting an introduction, the rabbits must be spayed or neutered.
+A full two weeks after the surgery should be allowed to ensure proper healing and time for hormones to balance before the introduction.